MESH-Research/Pilcrow/docs/contributing/README.md

 By default, the database of the application will be empty.
 To log in as a sample user, the database tables must be [migrated](https://laravel.com/docs/master/migrations) and [seeded](https://laravel.com/docs/master/seeding#main-content).

+The commands to migrate and seed will need to be ran each time a new migration or seed is added to the repository.

 #### Migrate and Seed

 `lando artisan migrate:fresh --seed`